REFERENCE - BY TOPICS Material on this page © The Animal Council 2006 - 2013

 The American Kennel Club's Canine Legislation Position Statements:

-CITY OF LOS ANGELES DEPARTMENT OF ANIMAL SERVICES information and data extracted from City budget
+CITY OF LOS ANGELES DEPARTMENT OF ANIMAL SERVICES information and data extracted from City budget documents:

 2004-05 DAS Revenue sources by category

 2005-06 DAS Proposed Budget including year to year actual dog licensing, breeder permits, euthanasia & MORE

 Department of Animal Services 3rd Quarter FY 2006 Report, including licensing information.